cilium/cilium/Documentation/gettingstarted/egress-gateway.rst

 L7 policies
 -----------

-Egress gateway is currently partially incompatible with L7 policies.
+Egress gateway is partially incompatible with L7 policies.
-Specifically, when an egress gateway policy and an L7 policy both select the same endpoint, traffic from that endpoint will not go through egress gateway, even if the policy allows it.
-Full support will be added in an upcoming release once :gh-issue:`19642` is resolved.
+Specifically, when an egress gateway policy and an L7 policy both select the same endpoint, traffic from that endpoint does not go through the egress gateway, even if the policy allows it.
+Full support depends on resolving :gh-issue:`19642`.

+Because egress gateway isn't compatible with identity allocation mode ``kvstore``, you must use Kubernetes as Cilium's identity store (``identityAllocationMode`` set to ``crd``).
+This is the default setting for new installations.

 LB acceleration
 ---------------